 Can You Sell Your Share Of An Inherited Property?

 Can one heir sell the property?
-Can you evict someone if he/she is living on making you unable to sell your share of the property?
+Can you evict someone if he/she is living on in your property making you unable to sell your share of the property?
 In India, given the multitude of property-related problems, such cases are common.
 Here are two such cases that help you know your legal rights.

 When a relative refuses to move out of the property